-School lockers remain the property of the Millbrae Elementary School District even when assigned to the students.
-The lockers are subject to search whenever the district finds the need to do so.
-The use of the school lockers for other than school related purposes is prohibited.
-Improper use of the school lockers may result in the loss of the privilege to use the lockers and possible consequences.
+School lockers remain the property of the Millbrae Elementary School District, even when assigned to students.
+The lockers are subject to search whenever the District finds a need to do so.
+The use of the school locker for other than school-related purposes is prohibited.
+Improper use of school lockers will result in disciplinary action.